zepinglee/citeproc-js/manual/citeproc-doc.rst

    The number of em-spaces to apply in hanging indents within the bibliography.

+*second-field-align*
+   When the ``second-field-align`` CSL option is set, this returns either "flush" or "margin".
+The calling application should align text in bibliography output as described in the `CSL specification`__.
+   Where ``second-field-align`` is not set, this return value is set to ``false``.

 *bibstart*
    A string to be appended to the front of the finished bibliography string.